 Jeni Standard is an herbalist, nutritionista and friend of the new mama.
 She studied Herbal Medicine and Functional Nutrition with Aviva Romm, CNM, MD and in 2016, started MamaFare, a postpartum culinary service offering in-home meals specific to Atlanta families.

-Jeni is a StillBirthday bereavement and birth doula, and completed her DONA birth doula certification 9 years ago.
-She works with 1-2 doula clients per month.
+Jeni is a StillBirthday bereavement and birth doula, and completed her DONA birth doula certification over a decade ago.
+In 2018, she certified with Birth Boot Camp DOULA.
 Jeni is a certified childbirth educator and teaches our Birth Boot Camp class series.

 Her interview location is Java Monkey at 425 Church St., Decatur, GA 30030.
 She supports birthdays at the following hospitals: